gazzar/loguetools/README.md

 (For *minilogue* and *minilogue xd*)

 There are two versions:
-1. A gui-based version (Windows and MacOS)
+1. A gui-based version [Windows, MacOS, and Linux (untested on Linux)]
 2. A set of commandline tools written in Python (3.7 or later)

 # Download